DavidArmendariz/aws-notes/ELB-ASG/ASG.md

 * We can auto scale based on a custom metric (e.g. number of connected users)
 * Send Custom metric from application on EC2 to CloudWatch (PutMetric API)
-* Create CloudWatch alarm to react to low / high values
+* Create CloudWatch alarm to react to low/high values
 * Use the CloudWatch alarm as the scaling policy for ASG

 ## Other things to know

+* ASGs use Launch configurations or Launch templates
+* To update an ASG, you must provide a new launch configuration/launch template
 * IAM roles attached to an ASG will get assigned to EC2 instances
 * ASG are free.
 You pay for the underlying resources being launched
 * Having instances under an ASG means that if they get terminated for whatever reason, the ASG will automatically create new ones as a replacement